sourabhms66/Tourism_Revenue/README.md

 ### I addressed a series of business problems using data analysis techniques, which are present in detail in the research_questions_and_recommendations.pdf file.
 The questions focus on the following areas:

-*/ Visitor Growth:/* Analyze the growth trend of both domestic and foreign visitors across districts.
+*Visitor Growth:* Analyze the growth trend of both domestic and foreign visitors across districts.
 District-wise Comparison: Compare the popularity of districts among visitors.

-*/ CAGR Analysis:/* Calculate the compounded annual growth rate (CAGR) for different districts.
+*CAGR Analysis:* Calculate the compounded annual growth rate (CAGR) for different districts.

 *Seasonality:* Identify seasonal trends in tourism for both domestic and foreign visitors.
 I utilized tools such as Python (Pandas, Matplotlib), SQL, and Power BI to derive these insights.